Pabitra Kumar Deka: Early life and education

-Middle years
+Middle years: Roopkar & Aikyatan

 In Guwahati, Deka joined Assam Tribune group of Newspapers as Advertisement Manager in 1965 till the late eighties.
 After that, he joined the new Sadin-Pratidin group and remained there till his death in 2010.

 In the 1960s, Deka worked additionally as Associate editor of the magazine Amar Pratinidhi, published from Kolkata by Shree Bhumi Publishing Company and edited by Dr. Bhupen Hazarika.
 He became famous for his column ‘Dhananjayor Diary’ in Amar Pratinidhi in which he wrote many humorous critiques of society and people.
 Some of the satirical writings were later published in the form of two books namely Dhananjayor Diary and Mora Manuh Bosabar Upai in the 1970s.

 He wrote and translated many social and science fiction novels during this period, some of which were also published in the form of Sihote Sar Paise, Vietnam, Mexicor pora aha gabhorujani, Operation Momba, Frankenstein etc. Deka also wrote many humor articles for the magazine Cartoon, edited by famous painter and filmmaker Pulak Gogoi, another Shree Bhumi publication.

 From 1975, Deka shifted his focus to film and theatre.
 He published and edited a film and cultural magazine called Roopkar, the first of its kind in the Northeast India., which was published till early 1990s.

-Simultaneously, he also started an amateur theatre group called Aikyatan where he produced plays for two decades, including Janani, Surjastak, Sinhasan Khali, Panchatantra, Hewers of Coal, Upahar, Night of 16th January, Putala Ghar etc. Many young artists and technicians who belonged to this group are now established names in Assam today.
+Simultaneously, he founded an amateur theatre group called Aikyatan where he produced plays for two decades, including Janani, Surjastak, Sinhasan Khali, Panchatantra, Hewers of Coal, Upahar, Night of 16th January, Putala Ghar etc. Many young artists and technicians who belonged to this group are now established names in Assam today.
 A music school named Aikyatan Sangeet Vidyalaya was also started in the premises of the club for providing Hindustani classical vocal and tabla and western guitar, violin and mandolin classes.
 Besides Aikyatan, he was also closely associated with IPTA, Assam chapter.

 In the field of literature, Deka wrote a regular humor and satire column called Rasheswar Hazorikar Tukabahi for the Assamese weekly Asom Bani under the pen name of Rasheswar Hazarika in late 1970s and early 1980s.